TylerBrinks/SeekU/README.md

 - StructureMap and Ninject IoC providers
 - SQL for storing events and snapshots in a SQL database
 - MongoDB for storing events and snapshots in an MongoDB database
-- File provider for stroing events and snapshots on disk in json format
+- File provider for storing events and snapshots on disk in JSON format
 - Azure provider for storing events in Table storage, snapshots in blob storage, and sending commands and events via an Azure Service Bus

 ##Getting started
 Try the Github Wiki.

 ##How about a sample?
-The code base 9 different samples showing how to use everything from NServiceBus to Azure to simple text files.
+The code base has 9 different samples showing how to use everything from NServiceBus to Azure to simple flat text files.
 Clone or download the project, set your start up sample project, and run.